ColecoVision is back.

 sound, or they can make use of the AY-3-8910.

-But if the CV2 is detected, they could use the OPL4 for upper
+But if the CV2 is detected, is the OPL4 a solution for upper

 32 KB, same as SGM.

 SN 76489 A, AY-3-8910 + Yamaha YMF278B aka OPL4.

 Depending on the price, otherwise will AtariMax SD still be